 The annual investment management fee covers the costs of buying your investments, rebalancing your portfolio, and accessing our Portfolio Advisors.
 There are no surprise transaction or administrative fees.

 Like mutual funds, exchange-traded funds (ETFs) have expenses related to managing the fund.
-These expenses are usually expressed as the management expense ratio (MER).
-In general, ETFs are usually more cost-efficient compared to mutual funds of equivalent strategies.
+These expenses are expressed as the management expense ratio (MER).
+In general, ETFs are more cost-efficient compared to mutual funds of equivalent strategies.
 The MER is made up of the following costs:

 Note: The ETF MERs described above are different from the annual investment management fee of 0.50% that RBC InvestEase charges for its services.

 Our annual investment management fee of 0.50% + applicable sales taxes will be billed monthly, based on your average assets under management.

 You won’t need to pay any fees to withdraw funds from your account.
 You’ll only pay a fee of $135 + applicable sales taxes if you transfer money from your RBC InvestEase account to an investment account (registered or non-registered) at another non-RBC financial institution.